Azure/cortana-intelligence-churn-prediction-solution/Automated Deployment Guide/Post Deployment Instructions.md

 5. Finally, **Power BI** is used for results visualization from **SQL Data Warehouse**.

-All the resources listed above besides Power BI are already deployed in your subscription.
-The following instructions will guide you on how to monitor things that you have deployed and create visualizations in Power BI.
+Except Power BI, all the resources listed above are already deployed in your subscription.
+The following instructions will guide you to monitor the workflow and create visualizations in Power BI.

 ## Monitor progress
-Once the solution is deployed to the subscription, you can see the services deployed by clicking the resource group name on the final deployment screen in the Cortana Intelligence Solutions page.
-This will show all the resources under this resource groups on [Azure management portal](https://portal.azure.com/).
-The entire solution should start automatically on cloud.
-You can monitor the progress of the following resources.
+Once the solution is deployed in your subscription, you can see the services deployed by clicking the resource group name on the final deployment screen in the Cortana Intelligence Solutions page.
+This will show all the resources under this resource group on [Azure  portal](https://portal.azure.com/).
+The entire solution should start automatically in the cloud.
+You can monitor the progress of the following resources:

 #### Azure Storage
 Azure Storage account is used by the Azure Functions to maintain some required information and is used by the solution to store the historical user data and the prediction of the machine learning model.